Bethesda Workshops - Christian Treatment for Sex Addiction

 - Discuss the far reaching psychological impact sexually compulsive behavior can have on children and some strategies to protect them from trauma.

 - Discuss and analyze research on disclosure to children and apply to clinical scenarios.

 - Discuss the structure of addictive family systems in the context of systems theory.

-- Learn how to teach addicts and partners to Identify and evaluate boundaries for themselves and also for the coupleship in the treatment process.
+- Describe ways addicts and partners can identify and evaluate boundaries for themselves, and also for the coupleship, in the treatment process.

 - Analyze complex trauma and be able to apply treatment protocols for partners who struggle with both betrayal trauma and complex trauma.

-- Disseminate provide addicts with information about how to respond to betrayal trauma in a sensitive manner, in order to support the relationship.
+- Explain techniques addicts can use to respond to betrayal trauma in a sensitive manner, in order to support the relationship.